About This Course

 Compulsory Modules

-Foundations of Linguistics - These modules provide an overview of the discipline of language science.
-In particular, it covers key ideas and methodologies in the study of meaning, grammar and sound.
+Foundations of Linguistics - Delve into the discipline of language science, covering key ideas and methodologies in the study of meaning, grammar and sound.

-Linguistics Research Methods - This module aims at equipping you with the necessary foundations and tools to design and carry out experimental research within linguistics, as well as preparing for your dissertation.
+Linguistics Research Methods - This module provides the necessary foundations, training and tools to design and carry out qualitative, quantitative, experimental or ethnographic research within linguistics, as well as the training and experience to develop, design and carry out an independent Master’s level research-based dissertation project employing the usual conventions in linguistic / applied linguistic literature.

 Optional Modules

-Modules vary from year to year, they could include:
+Optional modules may vary from year to year, they typically include topics such as:

 - Language Change